 - What you will do for the employer?

-- Is the applicant doing similar work in his home country?
+- Are you doing similar work in the home country?

-- How the applicant has come to know about the job opening?
+- How you have come to know about the job opening?

-- How the applicant came to know about the employer?
+- How you came to know about the UK employer?

-- For how long the applicant knows about the UK Employer?
+- For how long you know the UK Employer?